- 59 years old

 • A tribute titled "William Freudenburg: An Intellectual and Professional Biography" by Riley Dunnlap and Debra Davidson was published in Volume 21, Issue 2 of the Rural Sociologist in June 2011 (download .pdf copy here).

 • Read a transcript of an oral history interview done with Bill by Professor Dana Fisher.
 Offers a rich understanding of Bill's work and the evolution of environmental sociology in general.
 The paper was presented at the American Sociology Society's (ASA) 2011 Annual Meeting in Las Vegas. http://www.envirosoc.org/freudenburg_history.pdf

 • An online video website featuring Dr. Freudenburg offers numerous videos about Bill, including:

 • "Bill in His Own Words" (interview of Bill done in November, 2010)

-• "The Legacy of Bill Freudenburg" (tributes from colleagues who attended Freudenfest)
+• "The Legacy of Bill Freudenburg" (tributes from colleagues)

-• Blowout in the Gulf talk (a lecture given in November, 2010 by Bill on his latest book)
+• Blowout in the Gulf talk (November, 2010 lecture by Bill on his latest book)

 • Visit the Freudenfest website to view a wonderful compilation of images of Bill as well as presentations given by colleagues addressing his amazing scholarly accomplishments.
 Freudenfest was a daylong collaborative discussion and celebration, held at UCSB in November, 2011, of Dr. Freudenburg's contributions to sociology, environmental studies, and society. http://es.ucsb.edu/news/freudenfest